 Satisfactory Academic Progress for Financial Aid

 To qualify for federal financial aid a student must be making satisfactory academic progress (SAP).
-Click on the link below to view the policy.
+Federal financial aid includes federal loans, the Pell Grant, and the TEACH Grant.

-SAP for financial aid is monitored on two standards:
+SAP for financial aid is monitored on three standards:

-- Students must maintain minimum Cumulative GPAs corresponding to their level of study (undergraduate, graduate, doctorate, etc.)
+- Qualitative: Cumulative GPA in your level of study (undergraduate, graduate, doctorate, etc.)

 - Financial Aid Satisfactory Academic Progress is not the same as academic progress required for graduation.